React Native Theme TransitionReact Native Theme Transition

 Quick Start

-Define themes, wrap your app, and start using theme colors in three steps.
+Define your themes, wrap your app, and animate your first theme switch in three steps.

 Setup

-Create a single file that defines your themes and exports the API.
+Create a single file that defines your themes and exports the library's API.
 TypeScript infers theme names and color tokens automatically.
+No manual generics.

 const light = {